Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Pairwise Majority Dominance

-It is clear that strong-efficiency implies efficiency.
-This notion sets the bar too high on SCCs, since there are no rules satisfying it on unrestricted domains.
-This problem arises because Condorcet cycles can arise in those domains.
-But even efficiency is a very demanding condition:\footnote{The definitions of the voting rules as well as the proof of Proposition~\ref{pocasopciones} can be found in the Appendix.
+Strong PMD-efficiency implies PMD-efficiency.
+This notion sets the bar too high on SCCs since there are no rules satisfying it on unrestricted domains.
+This problem appears because Condorcet cycles can arise in those domains.
+But even efficiency is a very demanding condition:\footnote{The definitions of the voting rules can be found in the Appendix.
 The definitions may also be found in \cite{fishburn1977condorcet} and \cite{felsenthal2014weak}.}